In InnoDB, having a long PRIMARY

 innodb_flush_log_at_trx_commit

 parameter to 0.
-InnoDB
+InnoDB tries to flush the

 log once per second anyway, although the flush is not